lesterong/nm4259-website/src/content/blog/week-5.md

 In our milestone 2, we conducted our user research to find out about user pain points.

 One of the comments we received for milestone 2 was that our pain points were quite broad.
 We decided to scope down our pain points to make it clearer.
-For example, we wrote "Unclear Information" as one of our pain points.
+For example, we wrote "Unclear Information" as a pain points.
 This was not a good pain point as it was (*ironically*) unclear.
-I started to wonder about what was unclear about the application:
+I started to wonder what was unclear about the application:

 - Is there a missing feature?
 - Is the layout that was unclear, such as the lack of visual hierarchy?

 I found the content in this week's class about the different types of visual hierarchy to be really helpful in my decision.
 Ultimately, I decided it was more of the latter, as some critical information for route planning was not clearly displayed.
-For instance, the bus occupancy was really small and difficult to see on the map.
+For instance, the bus occupancy was really small and difficult to see on the map, and many users did not notice this feature.

 ![](@assets/images/week5-map.jpg)